arinavasileva/theStarshipBlast/README.md

 View: Top-down view, offering a perspective of outer space battles.

 Platforms:
-- iOS;
-- Android;
 - Mac;
+- PC;
-- PC.
+- Linux;
+Targeted Plateform - Mac OS.

 Language: C# developed in Unity

 Devices:
-- Mobile;
 - PC;
-- Web.

 GAME PLAY

 The Starship Blast is an exciting space shooter game that draws inspiration from the classic Arkanoid, with a twist.
 Players pilot a starship equipped with a powerful energy cannon, tasked with defending the galaxy from alien blocks and obstacles.
 The objective is to blast through waves of alien blocks, complete challenging missions, and achieve high scores.
 Players navigate their starship through various space environments, facing relentless waves of alien blocks and formidable obstacles.
 They must skillfully maneuver their starship to shoot down the blocks while avoiding enemy fire and navigating treacherous space terrain.
 The game introduces a variety of power-ups that enhance the starship's abilities, such as rapid fire, shield, and laser weaponry.

-Missions are a significant part of The Starship Blast, with players required to complete various objectives, from clearing waves of alien blocks to protecting space stations.
-Each mission offers unique challenges and opportunities to earn points and rewards.
-The game is won by completing missions and achieving high scores, while players can lose if their starship sustains too much damage.
+The game is won by destroying targets and achieving high scores, while players can lose if their starship sustains too much damage.
 The excitement in The Starship Blast comes from the fast-paced action, strategic power-up usage, and the pursuit of top scores in the leaderboards.

 Key Features:
 - Space battles with alien blocks and obstacles;